BenCharbonneau/project1/README.md

 ## Enhancement List

-Update the title screen with instructions and a background color/image Add a round counter so players know what round they're on.
+Add a background color/image
+Add a round counter so players know what round they're on Allow players to set the control keys
 Add mines and explosive barrels
 Add friendly fire
 Add new maps